neharajbanshi1/uni-app/prd.md

 - **Priority**: Critical for demo

 #### 3. Community Forum
-- **Scope**: Browse-only mock discussions
+- **Scope**: Browse-only mock discussions with posting functionality.
 - **Features**:
-  - Anonymous post listings
+  - Anonymous post listings with user avatars.
-  - Discussion threads (read-only)
+  - Discussion threads (read-only).
-  - Post categories
+  - Post categories.
-  - Safe space indicators
-- **No posting functionality required**
+  - A welcoming header and enhanced "Safe Space" guidelines.
+  - **New**: Users can now share their own stories.
+Posts are added to the top of the forum in real-time.
+- **Note**: Posting is session-based; new posts are not saved permanently.
 - **Priority**: Critical for demo

 #### 4. Expert Directory